Skip to content

 There's a study from 2011 by Karpicke and Blunt that I think about often.
 They compared four groups of students learning about sea otters: one group read the text once, one group read it four times, one group created a concept map while reading, and one group read it once then did a free recall test.

-The free recall group outperformed every other group, including the concept mappers -- who spent far more time and effort on their elaborate diagrams.
+The free recall group outperformed every other group, including the concept mappers, who spent far more time and effort on their elaborate diagrams.
 On a follow-up test that required applying the knowledge to new questions (not just recalling facts), the free recall group still won.

-The cheapest, simplest, least glamorous study method -- closing the book and trying to remember -- beat everything else.
+The cheapest, simplest, least glamorous study method, closing the book and trying to remember, beat everything else.
 No fancy tools required.
 Just the willingness to sit with the discomfort of not knowing and try anyway.

 Tools like Imprimo make that process smoother and more efficient.
 But the principle underneath is free and has been available since 1885.
 Ebbinghaus figured it out with nonsense syllables in a German laboratory.
-It's about time the rest of us caught up.